bkaradzic/GENie/README.md

 What is it?
 -----------

-**GENie** is project generator tool.
+**GENie** (pronounced as Jenny) is project generator tool.
 It automagically generates project from Lua script, making applying the same settings for multiple projects easy.

 Supported project generators:
  * Visual Studio 2008, 2010, 2012, 2013, 2015